 The purpose of individual protection is to protect single workers or cleaning and servicing employees from falling.
 In this case, the use of personal protective equipment (PPE) is a mandatory requirement.
 Depending on the actual situation, either a collective and individual protection solution may be chosen.
-It is a different matter on a pitched roof, where fall protection is provided overwhelmingly by individual protection solutions.

 Individual protection solutions for your PV system on a flat roof

 The AIO lifeline system, TAURUS rail safety system, and also SINGLE ANCHOR POINTS are examples of individual protection solutions.
 Depending on the actual situation, these INNOTECH systems can be combined with each other.
 On a flat roof, there is the option of installing the fall protection system directly onto the substructure of the PV installation.

 Not only is this modern, surface-level attachment of the safety solution visually appealing, but it also ensures that the fall protection system creates no shade on the PV modules.
 Corresponding certification of the safety system in combination with the substructure of the PV installation rounds out the project.